St John's Anglican Church, Rockhampton: History

 In the 1910s the South Sea Islander community of North Rockhampton expanded as families became more settled.
 By June 1913 a Sunday School had been established at St John's, and in 1916 the church building was enlarged with the addition of a sanctuary to the eastern end.
 By c.
 1916 a silver wattle had been planted to the south of the building.

 St John's Mission Church had an association for many years with the people of Menapi, Papua, who have on a number of occasions dedicated gifts to the North Rockhampton church.
 One of the most impressive is a clam-shell font on a carved pedestal.

+Florence Amy Willie (1922 – 1981) was a community leader who was baptised here.
+She had ancestors from Ambrym in Vanuatu and she was also known as Florence Amy VeaVea.
+She went on to be a parish councillor who cared for this church.
 St John's Church celebrated its 50th anniversary on Sunday 28 October 1962.
 Improvements made to the church for its anniversary included cladding the exterior with fibrous-cement sheeting and painting, which was carried out by a team of voluntary workers.
 Two weeks later Mrs Pasawi and Mrs Crutwell from Menapi dedicated two pictures to St John's, one of the Last Supper and the other of Bishop George Ambo.
 It is possible that the pine trees either side of the front entrance to the church were planted around the time the front entry porch was enclosed.

 Weekly services and Sunday School at St John's were an integral part of the South Sea Islander community at North Rockhampton and continued with few interruptions until recent times, when growth and expansion of South Sea Islander families has widely distributed community members throughout North Rockhampton and surrounding district.
 A small congregation still attends Sunday services at St John's.
 Although Sunday School no longer functions at the church, special services such as funerals or christenings and events on the Christian calendar, draw large attendances.
 St John's Church remains a significant part of the streetscape of Ford Street, and represents the physical, spiritual and material growth and development of the South Sea Islander community within Rockhampton.